Burwell Bassett: Career

 Although Bassett lost his first three contests to become a member of the United States House of Representatives (to incumbent John Clopton in 1794 and 1796, and to Thomas Griffin in 1802), he was elected as a Democratic-Republican in 1804, and re-elected several times, serving from 1805 to 1813.
 During these terms, Bassett served as chairman of the Committee on Claims in the 12th Congress and of the Committee on Revisal and Unfinished Business from 1811 to 1813.
-Bassett failed to win re-election in 1812, but was elected again in 1814, and re-elected, and so served from 1815 to 1819.
+In 1812, following census reapportionment, the district number changed to Virginia's 13th congressional district and Bassett failed to win re-election by approximately 50 votes, so anti-war Federalist Thomas Monteagle Bayly of Virginia's Eastern Shore represented the district for one term.
+However, Bassett was elected again in 1814, and re-elected, and so served from 1815 to 1819.

 Despite announcing his retirement from Congress, Bassett won election to the House of Delegates from James City County, and won re-election for a second single-year term, serving from 1819 until taking his federal seat again in 1821.
 Voters returned Bassett to the United States House a third time beginning in 1820, and re-elected him several times.
-He again announced his retirement early in 1828, then was convinced to run again, but lost to Richard Coke, who in the interim had received pledges of support from other politicians in that district.
+He again announced his retirement early in 1828, then was convinced to run again, but lost to Richard Coke Jr. of Gloucester County, who in the interim had received pledges of support from other politicians in that district.
 In his final legislative terms, from 1821 to 1829, Basset aligned with the Democratic-Republican Party, then the Crawford Republicans and finally with the Jacksonian Democrats.
 He lost his bid for reelection in 1828, although he would live for more than another decade.
 His political career ended after he ran last in a field of eight candidates for the Virginia Constitutional Convention of 1829-1830.
 During his final congressional terms, Basset spoke only occasionally, criticizing President John Quincy Adams and attempted to reduce the U.S. Navy.

 Bassett also promoted public schooling and was active in the Episcopal Church.
 British educational reformer Joseph Lancaster stayed with Bassett while touring Virginia in 1819.
 While living in Williamsburg, Bassett served on the vestry of historic Bruton Parish Church.
 In 1811 he sponsored a bill in the House of Representatives to incorporate Alexandria's Episcopal Church, but President James Madison vetoed the proposed legislation, saying it violated the First Amendment.
 Bassett also served as a delegate to several Virginia episcopal church conventions and in 1827 became a trustee of the Virginia Theological Seminary in Alexandria.